When/where will practices be?

 No. Remember, for every player we offer, several others were turned down.
 Once you accept an offer for one of our teams, you are making a financial commitment.
 Players will be required to register with SYA and make an initial payment within a designated period of time.
 If you fail to do this you risk forfeiting your offer.

-Do I have to come to all the practices and tournaments?
+Do I have to come to all the practices, fitness and strength training sessions, and tournaments?

 Yes.
 When a player and her parents accept an offer to join a team, they are making a commitment not only to the club and the coach, but also to the other players on the team.
 Players should view this responsibility seriously and make every effort to attend all practices and tournaments.
 They will be asked to sign a contract and return with their first payment reflecting their commitment.
 For a player to develop individually, and for a team to develop as a unit, all players should come to practices and tournaments with a positive attitude and willingness to learn and give their best effort.